RifeLab/Field-Book-Sandbox/docs/trait-zebra.md

-1. Download the latest firmware for the mobile printer model from the [Zebra support page](<https://www.zebra.com/us/en/support-downloads/printers.html>), unzip it, and send the unzipped [.zpl]{.title-ref} file to the printer using the `Available Files` option in the Zebra Printer Setup Utility.
+1. Download the latest firmware for the mobile printer model from the [Zebra support page](<https://www.zebra.com/us/en/support-downloads/printers.html>), unzip it, and send the unzipped `.zpl` file to the printer using the `Available Files` option in the Zebra Printer Setup Utility.
-2. With the firmware updated, ensure the media type settings in __Media Settings__ is correct for the type of label being used (usually [MARK]{.title-ref}).
+2. With the firmware updated, ensure the media type settings in **Media Settings** is correct for the type of label being used (usually **MARK**).

-If the above steps don\'t fix the problem, printing a configuration label using `Printer Actions` in the Zebra Printer Setup Utility can help with further troubleshooting.
+If the above steps don't fix the problem, printing a configuration label using `Printer Actions` in the Zebra Printer Setup Utility can help with further troubleshooting.